Harmful foods for dogs

 - pumpkin

-What fruits and vegetables can dogs not eat?
+Which fruits and vegetables should dogs not eat?

 The following foods should be avoided: